FuelRats/pipsqueak3/README.md

 To configure Mecha locally, please copy the provided `config.template.toml` to a new file.
 `configuration.toml` and fill in the appropriate fields, see `config/configuration.md` for details.

-When run via docker, it is not necessary to rebuild the image after changing configuration options as that directory is shared with the container (see `config/configuration.md`)